top of page

 Image by Colton Sturgeon

-I obtained a Master's degree in Pastoral Counseling from Loyola University, where I learned the importance of spirituality, how we view a higher power, some may call "God" and how that impacts our mental health, various traumas, and ability to heal.
+I obtained a master's degree in Pastoral Counseling from Loyola University in 2012, where I learned the importance of spirituality and how it plays a role in our mental health, various traumas, and ability to heal.

-I interned in addiction treatment centers as well as high schools, and again saw the link between so many patterns of disordered eating and addiction and it continue to be a passion of mine to support women to treat their bodies with love and kindness no matter what.
+I interned in addiction treatment centers as well as high schools and saw the link between so many patterns of disordered eating and addiction.
+It continues to be a passion of mine to support women to treat their bodies with love and kindness and break free from oppressive messages.

-As well as becoming a step-mother, and soon after a mother, I gained experience in community mental health, working both in-home and in clinics, helping people of all ages and levels of trauma.
-Stepping into a mothering role has been and continues to be a huge personal growth experience for me, bringing up childhood issues and emotions I never knew I had!
+As well as becoming a stepmother, and soon after a mother, I gained experience in community mental health, working both in-home and in clinics, helping people of all ages and levels of trauma.
+Stepping into a mothering role has been and continues to be a huge personal growth experience for me, bringing up layers of childhood issues and emotions I never realized existed.

-Prior to going back to school for my Master's degree, I became passionate about personal growth and truth-seeking for the sake of authenticity starting at a 10-day silent meditation retreat, to which I became very dedicated for several years.
-I attribute this time and intensive practice and study to the value and supportiveness I find in Buddhism, for me rooted in the Vipassana meditation teachings of S.N.
+Prior to going back to school for my master's degree, I pursued a meditation path starting with a 10-day silent meditation retreat, to which I became very dedicated for several years.
+I attribute this time and intensive practice and study to the value and supportiveness I find in Buddhism and mindfulness, for me rooted in the Vipassana meditation teachings of S.N.
 Goenka.

-I have continued to study various modalities and attended all sorts of personal growth experiences for the sake of practicing and coming as close as I can to authenticity as well as unconditional self-love, which I truly believe is the answer to so many mental health ailments.
-A lot of what I have discovered and found the most valuable has been in gaining the ability to listen to my body over my head for the answers I need, and I love supporting people to find ways of doing this for themselves.
+I have continued to study various modalities and attended all sorts of personal growth experiences.
+I believe in personal growth as a worthwhile lifelong pursuit.
+I believe so many mental health issues are rooted in a lack of relationship with the self.
+A lot of what I have discovered and found the most valuable has been gaining the ability to listen to my body over my head for the answers I need, and I love supporting people to find ways of doing this for themselves.

-I currently live in Baltimore County with my 3 year old bio daughter, my 8 year old bio-son, my 13 year old step-son, and my partner.
-I work from home, seeing clients via telehealth from my basement office as well as meeting folks on trails for walk-and talk sessions and leading mindfulness & nature hikes for both therapists and non-therapists.
+I currently live in Baltimore County with my 2 bio kids with whom I share custody.
+I work from home, seeing clients via telehealth as well as meeting folks in parks or on trails for walk-and talk sessions and leading mindfulness & nature hikes.

 I love supporting people in a gentle, process-oriented therapeutic way as well as in a compassionately direct action-oriented approach.
 I truly believe that all of my life challenges have informed my passions and continue to help me become more compassionate, committed to human being resilience and empowerment.